 A survey of the political, social, and military history of France from the death of Louis XIV to the defeat of Napoleon at Waterloo.
 There is particular emphasis on court society and absolutism, the transformation of politics and the economy through revolution and war, the meaning of the Reign of Terror, royalist counterrevolution, and the rise and fall of Napoleon.

-CLAS 236, Greek History (EU); or CLAS 237, Roman History (EU); or CLAS 238, An Integrated History of Greece and Rome (EU) may be taken for history major credit.
+CLAS 236, Greek History (EU) or CLAS 237, Roman History (EU) may be taken for history major credit.

 238 Europe in the Age of the Renaissance and Reformation (EU)

 A survey of early modern European history.
 Emphasis is on the Renaissance and the age of exploration, the Reformation and religious wars, and the development of the absolutist state.
-Topics include the emergence of European capitalism, popular culture, the witchcraze, and the development of printing and literacy.
-(Formerly HIST 338.)
+Topics include the emergence of European capitalism, popular culture, the witch craze, and the development of printing and literature.

 241 Tudor-Stuart Britain (EU)